Skip to content

 Labels

-A-lifetimes Area: Lifetimes / regions A-lint Area: Lints (warnings about flaws in source code) such as unused_mut.
-C-future-incompatibility Category: Future-incompatibility lints C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-S-tracking-impl-incomplete Status: The implementation is incomplete.
+A-lifetimes Area: Lifetimes / regions A-lints Area: Lints (warnings about flaws in source code) such as unused_mut.
+C-future-incompatibility Category: Future-incompatibility lints C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC S-tracking-impl-incomplete Status: The implementation is incomplete.
 T-compiler Relevant to the compiler team, which will review and decide on the PR/issue.
 T-types Relevant to the types team, which will review and decide on the PR/issue.

 Projects